nanoc/nanoc.app/content/development/nanoc-4-upgrade-guide.md

 In nanoc 4, identifiers include the extension and do not end with a slash.
 For example, the filename <span class="filename">content/robots.txt</span> maps to the identifier `/robots.txt`, and the filename <span class="filename">content/projects/nanoc.md</span> maps to the identifier `/projects/nanoc.md`.

+The <span class="filename">index</span> portion of a filename is no longer stripped in nanoc 4.
+For example, the filename <span class="filename">content/about/index.html</span> maps to the identifier `/about/index.html`.

 Identifiers in nanoc 4 are a first-class concept.
 Several methods for manipulating an identifier are available.
 Assuming that `sample` equals an identifier `/projects/nanoc.md`:

 `extension`